pelavarre/less-beeps/easter-eggs.md

 + Don't expect ⌥← and ⌥→ to move the Cursor around a macOS Terminal, because there they come in coded for Emacs as ⎋B and ⎋F
++ Don't expect ⎋⇧D to include the ⌃M like it does at a macOS Terminal
++ Don't expect ⎋L to work
+    away from the macOS Terminal
++ Don't expect ⌃⇧? to work
+    away from the macOS iTerm2,
+    for it beeps at the macOS Terminal and vanishes at the Google Cloud Shell

 Please do tell us which surprises are worth mentioning here?

 2 )